 Vehicles that are less than one (1) year old will be exempt from producing a current MOT pass certificate but will be required to obtain a Compliance pass certificate.

-Compliance Test) until they reach five (5) years old.
+All vehicles will be subject to annual testing requirements (MOT and Compliance Test) until they reach five (5) years old.
 Each application for